ast0414/semit/docs/index.md

 * flatten layer
 * dense layer with dimensions 512x10

-The accuracy values that we obtain from this model give us an idea of how well the translation of Kannada-MNIST is with our CVAE implementation.

-## Baselines

-We compared the results of our classification model to a baseline Kannada-MNIST model.
-The baseline model was a convulutional neural network with convolutional layers that had increasing output filter sizes (from 32 to 256), a dropout layers with a rate of 0.5 for each convolutional layer, a flatten layer, and a dense layer of 512x10 units.
-The baseline model showed us how accurately it could evaluate both Kannada-MNIST data and Dig-MNIST data.
-This model was a baseline.
-Therefore, it didn't have any changes/differences to how it was evaluating these datasets.
-It simply was taking in either Kannada-MNIST data or Dig-MNIST data and determining how accurately the model was classifying the test data.
-The accuracy of this baseline data can be used to compare with the accuracy we get from our MNIST classification model.
-This is because our MNIST classification model is classifying MNIST data that we obtained from our own CVAE implementation whereas the baseline model is classifying data we had gotten from another dataset.
+The baseline models showed us at what accuracy image to image translation should perform in order to be effective for both MNIST and Kannada-MNIST data.
+We used the baseline model of Kannada-MNIST data as the baseline model for Dig-MNIST data as well.
+The accuracy of this baseline data can be used to compare with the accuracy we get from our CVAE implementation.

 ## Results
 Our results are depicted visually below.
 We have shown the loss curve of the CVAE implementation to show that our model is of good fit.
 We also visually show the translation between KMNIST and MNIST data from MNIST to KMNIST.
 Our classification performance, which compares the accuracy of each of our models, is also shown below.
 Finally, we depicted the shared latent space of each of the numerical digits in Kannada and the regular English digits.